What Are Market Bubbles? [And How to Identify Them]

 Bubbles are most commonly identifiable due to:

 1) Prices being high relative to traditional measures.
-For example, if stocks have a forward yield of two percent, a rise in inflation or normalization in real rates could compress their multiples and hurt the most leveraged companies.
+If stocks have a forward earnings yield of two percent, a rise in inflation or normalization in real rates could compress their multiples and hurt the most leveraged companies.

 2) Prices are discounting high levels of earnings that aren’t likely to be justified.